-This approach responds to the community's identification that a clear strategy already exists for Nelson Bay town centre and that a just a few minor, yet significant, changes are required to encourage private investment, such as amendments to planning controls (e.g. maximum building height limits and the introduction of floor to space ratios) and better quality public spaces.
+This approach responds to the community's identification that a clear strategy exists and that a just a few minor, yet significant changes are required to encourage private investment, such as amendments to planning controls (e.g. maximum building height limits and the introduction of Floor to Space Ratios).